alexKleider/utilCalc_webapp/README.rst

 need of preparing a utility invoice.
 Its input (which the user provides using a file selector button) is a JSON file of the form of the included ``json.txt`` file.
-Once file is loaded the user can activate processing using a ``Calculate`` button and if the JSON is parsed successfully into meaningful data, the output is pesented.
+Once loaded, the user can activate processing using a ``Calculate`` button and if the JSON is parsed successfully into meaningful data, the output is pesented.
 Numerous readings (a minimum of two!) can be supplied to provide